ShannaSeigel/slipbox/index.md

 Aug 28, 2020: **[A zettel appears!](zets/202007251031-what-is-markdown.md) Moving some of my preexisting notes here to start testing how to share info online and/or how to organize it.**
 - I was also working on index notes or "maps of content" (MOCs) previously for organizing bigger groups of notes.
 Working to update my [content map about Markdown](mocs/%F0%9F%9F%A3MARKDOWN).
+- Added on a recent [book summary + thoughts write up](one_pagers/202008220901-book-summary_the-happiness-project.md).
+Not sure where to stick this just now.

 Other stuffs